-This is where we celebrate noteworthy achievements from fellow Bruins.
+This is where we celebrate noteworthy achievements and life changes of fellow Bruins.

 Here you can stay in touch, keep up and announce your own Class Note by submitting your story.

 Rafer Johnson ’59, called by former Athletic Director Dan Guerrero, “the greatest Bruin of all time,” and by John Wooden the best athlete he ever coached, passed away Dec.
 2 at his home in Sherman Oaks.
 He was 86.
 Tributes immediately poured in from all over the world from the sports world and beyond for […]Read More